-14 While the author hadn't used Miranda, early adopters of F# (e.g. Ralf Herbrich) and internal supporters within Microsoft (e.g. Andrew Blake, head of MSR Cambridge 2008-2016) had positive exposure to Miranda during their education.
-Interestingly these people were outside the theory domain, active in machine learning and vision, and valued Miranda for its pragmatism and productivity.
+8While the author hadn't used Miranda, early adopters of F# (e.g. Ralf Herbrich) and internal supporters within Microsoft (e.g. Andrew Blake, head of MSR Cambridge 2008-2016) had positive exposure to Miranda during their education.
+Interestingly these people were outside the programming language theory or formal verification domain, active in machine learning and vision, and valued Miranda for its pragmatism and productivity.

-15 As a curious side note, one of those dedicated to OCaml was Julian Assange, later famous for WikiLeaks, see archive messages at http://caml.inria.fr/pub/ml-archives/caml-list/2000/08/6b8b195b3a25876e0789fe3db770db9f.en.html
+9As a curious side note, one of those dedicated to OCaml was Julian Assange, later famous for WikiLeaks, see [Assange 2000].